-Create 20 new activities
+Create 20 new activities (energy communities, electric transport solutions, data services, etc.) as part of projects and/or partnerships

-(energy communities, electric transport solutions, data services, etc.) as part of projects and/or partnerships
+- Enabling 100% of customers to monitor their consumption so as to better control it thanks to the smart meter, as well as to benefit from an innovative offer from their supplier. - Reduce Enedis' carbon footprint by 20% by 2025 and achieve carbon neutrality in 2050

-- Enabling 100% of customers to monitor their consumption so as to better control it thanks to the smart meter, as well as to benefit from an innovative offer from their supplier. - Reduce Enedis' carbon footprint by 20% by 2025 and achieve carbon neutrality in 2050 - Have one of the best value-formoney propositions in Europe - Halve the time it takes to connect customers by 2022 compared to 2020 - Reconnecting 90% of customers within two days in the event of a major climate incident on the grid
+- Halve the time it takes to connect customers by 2022 compared to 2020 - Reconnecting 90% of customers within two days in the event of a major climate incident on the grid